 - One of the little advantages that you can exploit is that, when tension becomes higher, even a very intelligent person can lose a big part of his cognitive abilities (read Self defense: how to behave)

-- In most cases (eg. during a quarrel) when everyone is dominated by simple but chaotic thoughts, who prevail is always the one with the best strategy to follow in his mind (read Self-defense: aggression in front of a supermarket)
+- In most cases (during a quarrel) when everyone is dominated by simple but chaotic thoughts, who prevail is always the one with the best strategy to follow in his mind (read for example Self-defense: aggression in front of a supermarket)

-Starting from these assumptions, let’s identify your goals (in order of importance):
+Starting from the assumptions we have made, let’s identify our goals (in order of importance):

 - To safeguard your integrity (that of those around you and, possibly, even the one of the person you are facing)